List of A Series of Unfortunate Events characters: Quagmire triplets

-Quigley, Duncan, and Isadora Quagmire are triplets that are older than Klaus but younger than Violet, they are 12 years old (likely 13).
+Quigley, Duncan, and Isadora Quagmire are triplets that are older than Klaus but younger than Violet, appearing to be between the ages of 12 and 13.
 Their parents are Mr. Quagmire and Mrs. Quagmire, who appear in the "Wide Window" and "Miserable Mill".
 They help the Baudelaires on some of their adventures and misfortunes.
 While they are often mistaken to be twins because Quigley supposedly died in a fire, Duncan and Isadora still consider themselves to be triplets, and so do the Baudelaires.
 The triplets will receive their fortune of sapphires when they come of age.

 Duncan and Isadora Quagmire

 Duncan and Isadora Quagmire are students at Prufrock Preparatory School in The Austere Academy.
 They become friends with the Baudelaires as their situations are similar: both families lost their parents in a fire and will inherit a large fortune upon Violet and Quigley coming of age.
 The Quagmires attempt to help the Baudelaires work out Count Olaf's plan, but end up being kidnapped by him at the end of The Austere Academy.

 They return in The Ersatz Elevator and The Vile Village and the Baudelaires try to help them escape Olaf's clutches.
 In the end of The Vile Village, they end up escaping in a hot-air balloon house with Hector, the handyman from the Village of Fowl Devotees.

 In The End, Kit Snicket tells the Baudelaires that she briefly met up with them, but does not know what happened to them as she abandoned them when threatened by the Great Unknown.
 Later, they reunite with their brother Quigley Quagmire.

 In the TV series, Duncan and Isadora are portrayed by Dylan Kingwell and Avi Lake, respectively.
 The TV series portrays a romantic relationship between Duncan and Violet that is not seen in the books, as Lemony Snicket did not reveal that Duncan has a crush on her, but was originally depicted there with Quigley.
 It was also suspected that Isadora had a crush on Klaus.
 Much like the novel, they escape with Hector in the hot-air balloon.
 They briefly appear in "The End", where Lemony postulates that they successfully reunited with Quigley.

+Duncan and Isadora are named after the dancer Isadora Duncan.